Regional Architecture and Connectivity

 BowerGroupAsia’s work on regional organizations includes four key areas – multilateral organizations; bilateral and minilateral institutions; forum engagement and connectivity.

-Through our services, we help the world’s top companies understand and connect with Asia’s dynamic regional institutional dynamics in ways that can shape the policy landscape, generate new business opportunities and manage cross-border challenges.
+Through our services, we help the world’s top companies understand and connect with Asia’s and Africa’s dynamic regional institutional dynamics in ways that can shape the policy landscape, generate new business opportunities and manage cross-border challenges.

 Our Work in Regional Architecture and Connectivity